Encrypted VPS. Your passphrase, your data.

 For the curious.

-- LUKS header on sda3.
+- Key storage: LUKS header on sda3.
 Passphrase is never transmitted to or stored by Servury.
 It exists only in your terminal during unlock.

-- One click in dashboard.
+- Disable flow: One click in dashboard.
 Server reboots into initramfs, decrypts in-place, removes crypttab, rebuilds GRUB.
 Data preserved.

-- Debian 12 only (custom template with pre-installed encryption tooling).
+- Compatible OS: Debian 12 only (custom template with pre-installed encryption tooling).
 Other OSes on this hardware do not support FDE.

 Can Servury read my encrypted data?